 Meat offerings include kebab-like espetada: cubes of beef grilled on bay-wood skewers and often served with hot bolo do caco, a crusty round loaf baked on a hot stone that's unique to Porto Santo.

 Also unique to Porto Santo is lambeca – ice cream in a home-made cone that comes in a wild assortment of flavours.
 It was created in the 1950s to use whatever fruit was plentiful, so you'll find combinations like peach and pineapple, orange and banana, and biscuit and coffee.
-You'll find Lambecas, the sorveteria (ice-cream stand) where this treat was invented on Rua Dr. Nuno Silvestre Teixeira in the centre of Vila Baleira – but prepared to queue for your cornet.
+You'll find Lambecas Do Porto Santo, the sorveteria (ice-cream stand) where this treat was invented on Rua Dr. Nuno Silvestre Teixeira in the centre of Vila Baleira – but be prepared to queue for your cornet.

 And to drink?
 The wine list is dominated by wines shipped in from nearby Madeira and mainland Portugal, but Porto Santo winery J. Santos makes dessert wines and quaffable medium-dry whites from Listrão and Caracol grapes grown on the island.

 Serious sun-seekers and beach bums will like Porto Santo in summer (June to October) when daytime temperatures can reach 32C or even higher.
 Golfers will find good accommodation deals and perfect golfing weather in winter, when daytime temperatures on the greens hover around 15C – perfect for teeing off and getting a tan too.

 As well as the summer influx of foreign visitors, Madeirans like to visit Porto Santo for a bit of beach time so accommodation prices peak in June to August.
 If you're child-free and can steer clear of school holidays, try September and October for better deals.